Prague Bike Tours

 Riverside and Parks

 3 Hours (10 Miles or 15 Km).
 This one is my recommended Prague bike tours option if you want to steer away from the really touristy parts of the city i.e. avoiding the Old Town and New Town.
 It starts in the city but spends most of it’s time either on the riverside plus both Stromovka and Letna parks.
-You will be riding to the Troja Chateau via the riverside and returning back via the parks.
+You will be riding via the riverside and returning back via the parks and one option includes the Troja Chateau.
 You’ll get a bottle of water included but after that you buy anything else.
 Panoramic views over the Old Town from Letna.

 Karlštejn Castle – 35Km – Day Tour Around 9 Hours